cablehead/stacks/README.md

 - add the Actions menu
     - add Edit feature
+    - add code to auto-detect Urls
     - Only show Microlink action for Urls
     - Add icons to action menu (stretch)

+- initialize theme to the system preference
+- set a time limit when manually set

 - add an action to perform screenshot scrape
 - preference panel